- Marshall Hall (single & double rooms)

 - Regina East Hall (primarily double rooms)

-Here is a link to our housing rates for 2019-2020.
-Rates for East Regina, West Regina, Stevie and Dominican suites all include a Bronze meal plan.
+Here is a link to our housing rates for 2021-2022.
+Rates for East Regina, West Regina, Stevie and Dominican suites all include a base meal plan.

 Students who are admitted to Edgewood College are able to complete an online or paper housing application.
 Click here for more information and to begin filling out your housing application.

 Yes, Edgewood College has a two year residency requirement.
 Our goal with our housing requirement is to enrich the college experience and strengthen the sense of community for our on-campus students.
 Research shows that the first two years of college are a critical time for students to develop academic and social networks in order to facilitate academic success, persistence, and satisfaction.
 Therefore, we are committed to providing a supportive and positive campus environment conducive to student engagement and learning for all students, particularly for our freshmen and sophomores.

 All freshmen students under the age of 21 will be required to live on campus for their first two academic years unless they choose to live with a family member and/or legal guardian (over the age of 25 and within commuting distance.)
 Students who sign up for and move in to the halls for their freshmen year are contractually bound to the two year requirement.
 Exceptions to this policy will include: students who have children, live in domestic partnerships, are veterans or are not full-time students.
 Studying abroad is considered to be fulfilling the residency requirement.